-There are so many reasons why Lanzarote could be your ideal holiday destination – perfect weather, perfect beaches, great food, easy to get to, and seriously exotic too!
+There are so many reasons why Lanzarote could be your ideal holiday destination – perfect weather, perfect beaches, great food!
 Head to the Timanfaya National Park on the south west of the island to see a whole different side to the Canary Islands.

-To begin with, take a look at the video we have made of the park to witness the full drama of a place which looks more like the moon than the earth.
+To begin with, take a look at the video below to witness the full drama of the park, a place which looks more like the moon than the earth.

-There is nowhere else on earth like the volcanic landscape of this national park.
+There is nowhere else on earth like this national park.
 Timanfaya was formed over 300 years ago by the eruption of more than 100 volcanoes.
 And while there have been no eruptions since, there is still a bit of activity taking place.
 You’ll find the Timanfaya volcanoes are not called the “Montenas del Fuego” (the Fire Mountains) for nothing.

 To understand the full drama of this extraordinary place, it’s best to take a tour because the earth is still too fragile (and too warm) in places to allow anyone to wander around unattended.